nanashi-1/bilibili-tools/README.md

 # bilibili-tools

+> This repository is no longer maintained, please use [bilibili-extractor](https://github.com/nanashi-1/bilibili-extractor) instead.

 converts downloaded bilibili videos into usable types. _Note: This is created for linux and it is not guaranteed to work with other OSes.
 If you made it work with your OS please let me know._

 ## How it Works